TrinaNix4/CS1400_Python_Programs/Readme.md

   - Assume that the following values are to be added to a binary tree.
 What would the tree look like?

   * Click on the image to select it, then click “Edit” to change the text in the image.
 Data: 67, 10, 34, 8, 11, 44, 74, 94, 99, 70, 68

+# Array

+- a collection of elements, where each element is id'ed by an index.

+- elements are stored in contiguous memory locations, making it easy to access them; stored right next to each other in memory

+- data can be accessed using an index; e.g. fruit[2]="mango" finds the value in position 2 and assigns it 'mango'

+- advantages

+  - constant-time access to any element in the array
+  - efficient insertion and deletion if elements are added at the beginning and end of the array

+  * disadvantages
+    - have a fixed size;

+* if given a list size of 5:
+  - upper bound is 4
+  - lower bound is 0